walkerdigital/letsencrypt/README.md

 This script adds Let's encrypt SLL to your WordPress site created using Serverpilot and hosted on server.

 ServerPilot offers auto installation of Let's encrypt with upgrade account about $10 per month.
 This script saves the time and works with free Serverpilot account.
-It's install SSL + adds a cornjob that renew Let's encrypt SSL
+It's install SSL + adds a cronjob that renew Let's encrypt SSL

 <code>Getting started</code>